motorway/motorway-ui-test/README.md

 1. An image gallery UI with the features you've implemented
 1. A form with the specified fields
-1. A brief explanation of your approach and any decisions you made (c an be included as comments in your code)
+1. A brief explanation of your approach and any decisions you made (can be included as comments in your code)
 1. Performance and UX considerations

 ## Evaluation Criteria